-The application is a simple fillable PDF, downloadable below, and asks for a a short narrative to three specific questions about your business.
+The application is a simple fillable PDF, downloadable below, and asks for a short narrative to three specific questions about your business.
 Completed application should be about 3-4 pages.
-Submit your application to: firstname.lastname@example.org, no later than June 30, 2022.
+Submit your application to: firstname.lastname@example.org, no later July 19, 2023.
 Download and Save the fillable application form before you start working on it.
 All parts of the application must be completed.
 Incomplete applications will not be acceptable.

 Red Wing - Cannon Valley Butcher's Block (CVBB) is a growing meat and butchery company.
 Founder Sarah Scheub, started CVBB three years ago because she wanted to share the magic and reality of food production with her community.
 She believes when you have a hand in producing and harvesting the food that nourishes your body, you can begin to honor the life that sustains you.

 Grant Purpose: jumpstart CVBB’s plan to build a grain feed storage infrastructure.

 Minneapolis - Founder Florence Karp (also known as Chef Flo-K) was born into a food business, growing up with her mother having a Buka (restaurant) in Nigeria.
 Later, she ran her own catering business in Nigeria.
 Today, Chef Flo-K manufactures delicious Afric Sauce, an authentic, traditional African sauce and supplies restaurants, wholesale industries, public and private food institutions.